 Unsurprisingly, Amazon’s penetration into South Africa is also expected to generate more jobs in the region.
 In fact, this already started in 2022, when Amazon advertised for over 300 jobs across software development, customer support, technical product management, and international compliance.

-To effectively serve the market, Amazon will also have to invest heavily in logistics and infrastructure, or potentially partner with local service providers.
-High warehousing costs and the unreliability of South Africa’s postal service pose big challenges for any retailer looking to sell their goods digitally.
+High warehousing costs and the reliability challenges of South Africa’s postal service pose big challenges for any retailer looking to sell their goods digitally.
 Remaining cost-effective whilst fulfilling Amazon’s promise of hyper-convenience and quick delivery will be no easy feat in the region.
 Consumers will expect delivery within a few days, but many businesses don’t have the resources to run their own distribution centers or to acquire their own delivery service (as Takealot did with Mr Delivery in 2014).
 Brands will be watching Amazon’s steps closely, potentially as they allow smaller players to tap into and leverage their infrastructure.
 If Amazon can pull it off, it would significantly lower barriers to entry for SMEs and niche retailers looking to claim a piece of the growing ecommerce pie.

 Implications for Amazon Sellers and Vendors Worldwide